-These are two values that can be found in any PhD, really.
-Community can be found with the lab group or the department, and communication is promoted as an important skill when speaking to your peers.
-However, the Grantham PhD programme puts a much larger emphasis on these two values, and the result is fantastic.
+Community and communication can be found in any PhD.
+Community can be your lab group or department.
+And communication is promoted as an important skill when speaking to your peers.
+However, the Grantham Centre puts a much larger emphasis on these 2 values, and the result is fantastic.

 The first cohort of Grantham Scholars have become a community of students and academics.
 But importantly, they share a common goal: sustainability.

 Departmental communities can share an academic rigour, or aim to help the University succeed through individual successes.
 But sharing a goal is a different experience.
 We are constantly pushing each other to learn more about our topics and how they might affect the world.
 And we learn to look outward as well as down at our research.
 We are trained to look at big problems and start to understand their complexity, and ask, “How can we help fix them?”.
 Not only that, our training programme is a bespoke one, created by a dedicated Centre Manager just for the Grantham Scholars.

 Being surrounded by people passionate about the same thing as you is an incredible driving force.
 It emboldens us to get involved wherever possible.
 And it encourages us to look at new things, because we have companions to do it with.

 Our community is also made of people from many disciplines.
 So we begin to understand how our research can link with the work of others, and we begin to understand things from foreign points of view.